Counseling Groups

 Groups are held throughout the year depending upon need.
 Sometimes the group is offered in-person and sometimes through a virtual format, depending upon interest.
 Groups are typically 6-8 weeks, and each group meeting is 1.5 hours.
 Please contact me for more information and to be placed on a waitlist.

-Are you a college-aged student who has gone through a significant loss and feel somewhat isolated in your grief?
+Are you a college student who has gone through a significant loss and feel somewhat isolated in your grief?

 Overdose & Substance Use-Related Loss